 For any specific queries on travel insurance, contact [email protected]

-Due to the unfolding situation with regards Coronavirus (Covid-19), the University has made the difficult decision to postpone the spring and summer graduation ceremonies in 2020.
+Due to the ongoing Coronavirus (Covid-19) situation, the University has had to postpone the graduation ceremonies in 2020.

 Updates on future graduation ceremonies will be provided here and on our graduation webpages when this information is available.